art049/odmantic/README.md

 - `founded`: This is the year of foundation of the Publisher.
 Since the printing press has been invented in 1440, it would be handy to allow only values above 1440.
-The `gte` keyword argument passed to the Field is exactly doing this.
+The `ge` keyword argument passed to the Field is exactly doing this.
 The model will require a founded value greater or equal than 1440.

 - `location`: This field will contain the country code of the Publisher.
 Defining this